potmo/gif-mirror-animator/readme.md

 It is only easy to find square and round circles off the shelf.
 We will need thousands of mirrors and having to fabricate odd shaped ones is not really a viable option.

 Square mirrors seems to be the obvious choice but for reasons we will discuss later we want to use round mirrors since they have some good properties (that we will discuss in the manufacturing section).
-While square tiling of square tiles are 100% efficient round mirrors arranged in a regular grid are not.
+While square tiling of square tiles are 100% efficient round mirrors arranaged in a regular grid are not.
 It will leave a lot of gaps.
 We can do better.
 Fortunately people have been studying this thoroughly and proved that most dense packing of circles on a plane is the hexagonal array packing.

 <img src="/circular-pattern.png" style="zoom:50%;" />